mixtape-bot/voting/README.md

-# mixtape-bot/api
+# mixtape-bot/votes

-👽️ does things
+👽️ does stuff relating to votes

 - **current version:** v1